arunrajbalaji/3DCatalystModeling_public/README.md

 - **Please see the notes/generalNotes.txt file for details about units and definitions of input parameters**
 - The *notes/doNext.txt* file is a track record of objectives set and completed in the active research branch

+## Room for improvement

+Many of the files have elaborate headers that list the function name, arguments, outputs, and other helpful comments.
+This can be improved:

+- Some functions are missing the headers entirely
+- Some of the headers are not udpated to reflect the code below